nest/ode-toolbox/README.md

 ## Usage of the analysis framework

 The `ode-toolbox` can be used in two ways:
 1. as a Python module.
-See `tests/test_ode_analyzer.py` for examples of the usage.
+See [the tests](tests/test_ode_analyzer.py) for examples of the exact usage of the functions.
-2. or as command line application.
-The input for `ode-toolbox` is stored in `json`-files (file format will be explained in the next section).
-The entry point for the analysis is `ode_analyzer.py`, The script expects the name of a JSON file as its only command line argument:
+2. as command line application.
+In this case, the input is stored in a `json` file, whose file format will be explained in the next section.
+The command line invocation in this case looks like this:
 ```
-python ode_analyzer.py iaf_cond_alpha.json
+ode_analyzer.py <json_file>
 ```

-`ode_analyzer.py` stores output in an JSON-file named `result-$date$.json` where `$date$` correspond to the current date.

 ### Input